Semi11ink/Scavenger_Hunt/README.md

 If that doesn't work I don't know what to tell you

-This game can be played alone or with friends.
-When first opening the application, the user will see a home page with an option to enter a name and pick an avatar.
-After creating their player, they can either create a room or join another user's room via a game pin.
-Game pins are generated after a player creates a room.
-After joining a room, the user will either see host controls (if they started the room) or will see a waiting screen.
-After the host sets the round duration, number of rounds, and the item pool, they can start the game.
-During the game, the user will see a prompt to find an object.
-Depending on how long the host decided, the user has a certain amount of time to put the object in view of the camera.
-If the object detection model sees the correct object, it will start to fill up the progress circle up to 100%.
-Wins are not instantaneous, it requires the object to be held in view for a second or two.
-This prevents accidental detections where the model has a brief split second mistake.
-When someone finds the object, the app will let all user know who found the object and how many points they get.
-Other players will still have the chance to find the object until the timer runs out.
-Points are awarded based on speed.
-0 points are awarded to players who failed to find the object.
-At the end of the round a leaderboard will show with all players and their points.
-During this time the game will only move on once the host clicks the continue button.
-All user's can leave at any time, and the host can end the game at any time.
-Unfortunately, in order to play the game with friends you must be on the same network.
-Connecting to the mobile hotspot of the host server is recommended.
+Joining a Game

+The game can be played alone or with friends.
+On the home page, players enter their name and choose an avatar.
+Players can either:
+Create a room, which generates a game PIN.
+Join a room using another player's game PIN.
+The host sees the host controls, while other players see a waiting screen.
+Setting Up the Game

+The host chooses:

+Round duration
+Number of rounds
+Item pool

+Once everything is configured, the host can start the game.

+Playing a Round

+Players receive a prompt telling them which object to find.
+Players have the amount of time set by the host to put the object in front of their camera.
+The object detection model checks whether the correct object is visible.
+When detected, a progress circle begins filling toward 100%.
+The object must remain visible for 1–2 seconds before the find is confirmed.
+This prevents brief detection errors from counting as a successful find.

+Scoring & Leaderboard

+When a player finds the object, all players are notified of who found it and how many points they earned.
+Other players can continue searching until the timer ends.
+Points are awarded based on how quickly the object was found.
+Players who fail to find the object receive 0 points.
+After each round, a leaderboard displays all players and their scores.
+The game only continues when the host presses Continue.

+Leaving & Network Requirements

+Players can leave at any time.
+The host can end the game at any time.
+Multiplayer requires everyone to be connected to the same network as the host server.
+Using the host's mobile hotspot is recommended, since all players must be on the same network as the server.

 <img width="2559" height="1414" alt="image" src="https://github.com/user-attachments/assets/4cdec3d9-d257-4315-9c08-95040d61e477" />